qpdf/qpdf/manual/json.rst

 qpdf JSON Input
 ~~~~~~~~~~~~~~~

-Output in the JSON output format described in :ref:`json.output` can
-be used in two different ways:
+The qpdf JSON output can be used in two different ways:

 - By using the :qpdf:ref:`--json-input` flag or calling
   ``QPDF::createFromJSON`` in place of ``QPDF::processFile``, a qpdf